GhodasaraC/EtsySellerMate/README.md

-# 🧵 EtsySellerMate
+# 🧵 SellerMate

-**EtsySellerMate** is a private, non-commercial automation tool designed to simplify the product listing process for **a single Etsy shop**.
+**SellerMate** is a private, non-commercial automation tool designed to simplify the product listing process for **a single Etsy shop**.

 It connects securely to the Etsy API using OAuth2 and automatically creates **draft listings** based on a predefined **Google Sheets** format maintained by the shop owner.